-The Disease Model of Addiction
+The Disease Model of addiction

-Castle Craig uses a disease model of addiction which portrays addiction as a chronic, progressive illness, in which both biological and environmental factors play a part.
+Castle Craig uses a disease model of addiction that is characterised by both biological and environmental factors, in turn portraying addiction as a chronic, progressive illness.
 Studies such as McLellan, Lewis, O'Brien, and Kleber (2000), or Hyman (2005) examine and provide further evidence for the claim that addiction is a disease, by assessing factors such as genetic heritability, neurobiological change, and cognitive deficits.
 It is noted that many of the changes that have been observed in addiction mirror changes seen in other classically defined diseases, and therefore it would not be unreasonable to count addiction among them.